gonfva/gonfva.github.io/content/en/blog/2018-11-18-demophilus-wrote-this.md

 As a small token, a line from [Plautus](https://en.wikipedia.org/wiki/Plautus), a Roman writer, that appeared in some of his books.

-> Demophilus wrote this, Plautus barbarised it.As Mary Beard, the author of SPQR, explains, the sentence was a clever challenge.
+> Demophilus wrote this, Plautus barbarised it.

+As Mary Beard, the author of SPQR, explains, the sentence was a clever challenge.

 For people of Greek origin, it was a way to mock Romans, that didn’t bring anything new.

-But to Romans, it suggested that maybe Greeks could consider Romans the same way Romans considered others:** barbarians**.
+But to Romans, it suggested that maybe Greeks could consider Romans the same way Romans considered others: **barbarians**.

 And on that path of “maybe we are barbarians to those whom we consider barbarians”, it connected with the “**us vs them**” in a [different book](https://www.goodreads.com/book/show/36014145-behave).
 Our brain is probably shaped to group people.
 People can be “us” regarding one category and “them” regarding other.
 But when thinking in terms of “them”, it’s difficult to establish a connection.